ahamadshaik/Information-Extraction-from-legal-documents-using-Spacy/README.md

 # NLPwithSpacy
-currently,we are using some rules with regular expression.
+Currently, we are using Hierarchical rules with regular expression.
 In future, we are concentrating to train the model for the same.
 ### PipeLine as follows:
   * Tokenization with spacy